pavanp5/2d_object_detection/writeup.md

 The train set included data that was very representative.
 This can be evidenced in the [EDA notebook](https://github.com/pavanp5/2d_object_detection/blob/main/EDA_Train_Eval_Split.ipynb).

 4 experiments were performed in total.
 3 of the experiments yielded improvement in precision and accuracy.
+The default model overfits,.
+The overfitting was reduced using augmentation and other improvements in experiment 4.
+The overfitting can however be reduced further if more training sequences are available.
+202 training sequences were used for the experiments here each having around 200 images.
 The evaluation metrics and model visualization of detections are available here [Eval metrics notebook](https://github.com/pavanp5/2d_object_detection/blob/main/Evaluation_&_Model_Result_Visualization.ipynb).

 |Model#  | Eval mAP@50 |Eval AR@100  | Eval total loss |Technique|
 |--|--|--|--|--|